grycap/im/doc/source/radl.rst

    deploy <system_id> <num> [<cloud_id>]

 The ``description`` optional keyword can only appear once.
-It is an special keyword to add some medatada to the RADL.
+It is an special keyword to add some metadata to the RADL.
 All features on the list are free, except for the ``name`` field.
 The ``name`` field is a predefined but optional field used to assign a name to the infrastructure.
 For instance::

    description desc (